Travel blogger Ciara Johnson got a look into Jackson’s rich history through the sights, tastes and sounds of Mississippi, and you can too.

 Jackson Street Art and Murals:

 Jackson’s street art is definitely a hidden gem of the city and can often be overlooked for visitors who don’t know where to find the best spots for Instagram worthy murals.
-While Ciara’s favorite was the iconic “Welcome to Jackson” mural that can’t be missed while strolling through downtown, some others include the ‘angel wings’ across from Blithe and Vine.
+While Ciara’s favorite was the iconic “Welcome to Jackson” mural that can’t be missed while strolling through downtown (at Pearl and State Streets), some others include those in Fondren and Midtown.

 Into local art and history?
 If you’re stopping by downtown – be sure to check this place out!